Uluru’s Unique Flora and Fauna

 Conclusion

-Uluru’s flora and fauna are amazing.
-From the desert oak tree to the marsupial mole, these species have found a way to live in the Australian desert.
-The Anangu people have lived here for thousands of years and know the importance of looking after these landscapes for the future.
+If you want to see the amazing flora and fauna of Uluru.
+From the desert oak to the marsupial mole, join an organised Uluru tours.
+All of these species have found a way to live in the Australian desert.
+The Anangu people have lived here for thousands of years and know the importance of caring for these landscapes for the future.

 FAQ